pomettini/Slides/slides/make-playdate-game/make-playdate-game.md

 # Where to put your game

+- Unfortunately Playdate doesn't have a store (yet) so
-- Self-host it on your website
+- You can self-host it on your website or
 - Put it or sell it on websites such as [itch.io](https://itch.io/)

 ---

-# Useful resources
+# Where to look for help

 - [SquidGodDev](https://www.youtube.com/c/SquidGodDev) excellent video tutorials
 - [Awesome Playdate](https://github.com/sayhiben/awesome-playdate) crowd-sourced awesomeness